moparthimanasa/WEATHER-APPLICATION/README.md

 MENTOR   : NEELA SANTOSH

-# description
+# Description
-# 🌤️ Weather Appliction — A Responsive Weather Web App
+# 🌤️ Pastel Weather — A Responsive Weather Web App

-**Weather Application** is a responsive, user-friendly weather web application that provides real-time weather information and 5-day forecasts using the **OpenWeatherMap API**.
+**Pastel Weather** is a responsive, user-friendly weather web application that provides real-time weather information and 5-day forecasts using the **OpenWeatherMap API**.
 Designed with a clean pastel-themed UI and dynamic features, this project demonstrates API integration, DOM manipulation, asynchronous JavaScript, and responsive design principles.

 ## 📌 Features